astanziola/siren-flax/README.md

 ### Approximate image on a grid

 This can be easily done using the built-in broadcasting features of `jax.numpy` functions.
-This repository provides an useful initialized `grid_init` to generate a coordinate grid that can be used as input.
+This repository provides an useful initializer `grid_init` to generate a coordinate grid that can be used as input.
 ```python
 SirenDef = Siren(num_layers=5)